-Other: broad-leaf plantain, greater plantain
+Other: ribwort plantain, narrowleaf plantain

-Plantago major L.
+Plantago lanceolata L.

 Plant Family: Plantaginaceae

-Specific: No known precautions.
+No known precautions.

-General: We recommend that you consult with a qualified healthcare practitioner before using herbal products, particularly if you are pregnant, nursing, or on any medications.
+We recommend that you consult with a qualified healthcare practitioner before using herbal products, particularly if you are pregnant, nursing, or on any medications.

-This information is not intended to diagnose, treat, cure, or prevent any disease.
+This information has not been evaluated by the Food and Drug Administration.
+This product is not intended to diagnose, treat, cure, or prevent any disease.
+For educational purposes only.